 Packaging & Contents

 With all high-end hardware products, you want to know that your items are properly packaged and protected.
-Fractal Design have taken great care to ensure the most effective means of protection are in place here which is always good to see.
+Fractal Design has taken great care to ensure the most effective means of protection are in place here, which is always good to see.

 - 13 x Motherboard and reservoir bracket screws